grpc/grpc-java/SECURITY.md

 Note that you must use the release of the Jetty-ALPN jar specific to the version of Java you are using.

-An option is provided to use GRPC over plaintext without TLS.
-This is convenient for testing environments, however users must be aware of the secuirty risks of doing so for real production systems.

-### TLS-ALPN on Android
-On Android, it is needed to <a href="https://developer.android.com/training/articles/security-gms-provider.html">update your security provider</a> to enable ALPN support, especially for Android versions < 5.0.
-If the provider fails to update, ALPN may not work.

-### TLS-ALPN in Jetty
 Some web containers, such as <a href="http://www.eclipse.org/jetty/documentation/current/jetty-classloading.html">Jetty</a> restrict access to server classes for web applications.
 A gRPC client running within such a container must be properly configured to allow access to the ALPN classes.
 In Jetty, this is done by including a `WEB-INF/jetty-env.xml` file containing the following:

 ```xml
 <?xml version="1.0"  encoding="ISO-8859-1"?>